LassoSoft/LassoGuide/source/operations/byte-streams.rst

       whatLen::integer= ?)

    Sets a range of characters within a byte stream.
 Requires one parameter for the binary data to be inserted.
-Optional second, third, and fourth parameters specify the integer offset into the byte stream to insert the new data, and the offset and length of the new data to be inserted, respectively.
+The optional second, third, and fourth parameters specify the integer offset into the byte stream to insert the new data, and the offset and length of the new data to be inserted, respectively.

+.. member:: bytes->padLeading(tosize::integer, with::bytes= ?)
+.. member:: bytes->padLeading(tosize::integer, with::string= ?)

+   If the byte stream is smaller in size than the first parameter specifying the target number of bytes, it changes the byte stream by prepending a character to its beginning until it reaches the specified size.
+The character used for prepending defaults to a space, but can be set with an optional second parameter.

+.. member:: bytes->padTrailing(tosize::integer, with::bytes= ?)
+.. member:: bytes->padTrailing(tosize::integer, with::string= ?)

+   If the byte stream is smaller in size than the first parameter specifying the target number of bytes, it changes the byte stream by appending a character to its end until it reaches the specified size.
+The character used for appending defaults to a space, but can be set with an optional second parameter.

 .. member:: bytes->replace(find::bytes, replace::bytes)